 Important starter notes

-We have been keeping a transcript of Sarah’s credits earned throughout high school.
+We have been keeping a transcript of Ashar’s credits earned throughout high school.
 If you’d like to see how that’s shaping up so far, and get some advice on how to fit your own eclectic, relaxed or unschooling activities into a transcript, check out unschoolrules.com/transcript.

-That said, there are a lot more cool things that Sarah wants to explore this year.
+That said, there are a lot more cool things that Ashar wants to explore this year.
 Meanwhile, as life learners, the rest of the family has goals and plans too.
 So starting this year, I’m going to also include some of what the rest of us are learning and pursuing.

-I see this as a good springboard to future years, when we no longer have to report anything for Sarah, but during which time we’ll still be enjoying the living and learning together experience – all of us!
+I see this as a good springboard to future years, when we no longer have to report anything for Ashar, but during which time we’ll still be enjoying the living and learning together experience – all of us!
 So expect to see “learning plans” from us even after high school is technically over!

 Our big plan for the year: Family Learning Journals